 Because, in particular the leaders of businesses, companies and organisations hold a very important key to saving this planet — and your own children — from a climate catastrophe.
 Initially, you could read this blog post if you’d like to hear more about how and why I think so.

-A person who has taken a stand is Richard Branson, CEO, Virgin.
+One business leader who has taken a stand is Richard Branson, CEO, Virgin.
 You might want to spend the next five minutes in his company in order to learn what brought him to that point.

 You take a stand by showing your customers that you care about climate safety and carbon emissions.
 You could even show your customers what they could do to contribute bringing CO2-emissions down.
 In particular IT-companies could do this very easily by establishing a new category or section on their home pages.